Quantum noise: Vacuum Fluctuations / Zero-Point Noise

-Coherent states and noise of a quantum amplifier
+Quantum amplifiers

 A laser is described by the coherent state of light, or the superposition of harmonic oscillators eigenstates.
 Erwin Schrödinger first derived the coherent state for the Schrödinger equation to meet the correspondence principle in 1926.

 The laser is a quantum mechanical phenomena (see Maxwell–Bloch equations, rotating wave approximation, and semi-classical model of a two level atom).
 The Einstein coefficients and the laser rate equations are adequate if one is interested in the population levels and one does not need to account for population quantum coherences (the off diagonal terms in a density matrix).
 Photons of the order of 108 corresponds to a moderate energy.
 The relative error of measurement of the intensity due to the quantum noise is on the order of 10−5.
 This is considered to be of good precision for most of applications.

-Quantum amplifier

 A quantum amplifier is an amplifier which operates close to the quantum limit.
 Quantum noise becomes important when a small signal is amplified.
 A small signal's quantum uncertainties in its quadrature are also amplified; this sets a lower limit to the amplifier.
 A quantum amplifier's noise is its output amplitude and phase.
 Generally, a laser is amplified across a spread of wavelengths around a central wavelength, some mode distribution, and polarization spread.
 But one can consider a single mode amplification and generalize to many different modes.
 A phase-invariant amplifier preserves the phase of the input gain without drastic changes to the output phase mode.